 The ceramic envelope is also present to insulate the chamber.

-Initially, the fixed contact and moving contact both are connected to each other and the current flows through them.
+During Normal operation, the fixed contact and moving contact both are connected to each other and the current flows through them.
 But as soon as any fault occurs in the system, the moving contact start separating from the fixed contact and arc phenomenon occurs between them.